Microsoft outlines all the launch games for the Xbox Series consoles

 - Yes, Your Grace (Smart Delivery)

 Outside of the day one titles, multiple other games will also be coming in the weeks after launch.
-The Xbox Series console exclusive The Medium has been confirmed for December 10, and Bungie has announced that Destiny 2’s next-gen upgrade will also be coming on the same day.
+The Xbox Series console exclusive The Medium has been confirmed for December 10, and Bungie has announced that Destiny 2’s next-gen upgrade will be arriving on December 8.

 Halo Infinite was intended to be the big name to usher in the company’s latest systems, however, the title was later delayed after its initial reveal caused critical backlash over the game’s performance and graphics.